niooii/osu/stuff/stuff.md

 In the end, I couldn't figure out how to get my discriminator to actually learn anything.
 My theory is that the deviations in real play data and the fake are too small for the discriminator to learn anything from.
 Perhaps the model isn't sufficiently complex.
-For now, I went for a VAE instead - maybe I'll return to the GAN idea later.
+For now, I went for a variational autoencoder (VAE) instead - maybe I'll return to the GAN idea later.

+More on the VAE next time.

 ![](osusmall.gif)
 <sub>The current stagnant GAN 'playing' Exit the Earth's Atmosphere</sub>

-## The VAE

-TODO..